 Has Livestrong done all this?
 I think so.
 They may have been taken by surprise at some early point, but they have had time to re-assert their independent identity.
 What is your transition plan for spokespeople?

-One response to “Lance Armstrong & Livestrong: On Being Prepared to Lose Your Spokesperson”
+One thought on “Lance Armstrong & Livestrong: On Being Prepared to Lose Your Spokesperson”

 1. I think the good thing for Livestrong was that it was more tied to Lance the cancer survivor than Lance the cyclist.